p3lim/p3lim.github.io/_posts/2018-05-04-github-powered-comments.md

 ---
 ```

-_The main downside of this is that you'll need to commit the post, then edit it again just to add the frontmatter to it for the `sha` reference._
+_The main downside of this is that you'll need to commit the post, then edit it again just to add the frontmatter to it for the `sha` reference.
+This could easily be automated however._

 Lastly, since we'll be using JavaScript for this, we'll create that file and load it at the end of the `post` layout file, like so: